korcsmarosgroup/ViralLink/README.md

 ```
 root@3c172830ba15:/home/virallink#
 ```
-After you got this prompt in your terminal, you can run the whole pipeline with the following command: NB. if you plan to provide your own input files please refer to the *Inputs to ViralLink section* to specify the input files before you run the pipeline.
-Otherwise the pipeline will run with the provided default input files.
+After you got this prompt in your terminal, you can run the whole pipeline with the following command:
 ```
 python3 virallink.py
 ```